gophercoders/website/content/lessons/KS2/lower/repetition.md

 is true.
 This implies that the changes need to be made to the statements that the loop will execute.

-The challenge also tells them that the program should still tell then if their guess was to large or small __before__ the new question is presented.
+The challenge also tells them that the program should still tell them if their guess was too large or small __before__ the new question is presented.
 This implies that the changes have to happen after the `if else` statement inside the loop.

-Secondly you already have the code to create two new random numbers and to ask a the multiplication question earlier in the program.
+Secondly you already have the code to create two new random numbers and to ask a multiplication question earlier in the program.
 The code you are looking for is in lines 20-27 of the `timesquiz` program.